School Admissions and Attendance

 At the end of Year 2 children transfer to a number of local junior schools.
 In recent years these have included The Weald, Sandcross, North Downs, Surrey Hills and several independent schools.
 Staff from the new schools visit children here at Newdigate Infant School and the children attend induction days at their new schools during the summer term.
 A detailed handover is made of records relating to the children's progress whilst at Newdigate Infant School.

-For further information please visit the Surrey County Council website: https://www.surreycc.gov.uk/schools-and-learning/schools/school-admissions
+For further information please visit the Surrey County Council website: Apply for a place at a primary, infant or junior school - Surrey County Council (surreycc.gov.uk)

 By law children must attend school when it is in session unless they are unwell.
 If your child is ill, please telephone and inform us immediately.
 Please inform teachers in advance of any absences due to medical appointments.

 Children are always happier and eager to learn if they arrive promptly, therefore we ask you to be on-time when bringing your child to school, similarly at the end of the day a prompt pick-up will avoid any unnecessary upset or worry.
-Children are welcomed into their classrooms in Reception from 08:50 -9:00 and in Year 1 & Year 2 from 8:40 – 8:45.
+Children are welcomed into their classrooms in from 08:50, with registration closing at 9am.
 School ends at 15:00 for Reception children and 15:10 for Year 1 and Year 2.

 Parents and carers should avoid taking children out of school during term time in order to go on holiday.
 Headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.
 The regulations make it clear that parents do not have any right or entitlement to take a child out of school for the purposes of term-time holiday.
 However, if you feel that it is absolutely unavoidable, then you should complete an 'Application for Leave of Absence' form and return it to the Headteacher at least one month in advance, making it very clear how the circumstances are exceptional.
 By 'exceptional' we would expect the circumstances to be of unique and significant emotional, educational or spiritual value to your child, which outweighs the loss of teaching time.
 NB: No leave will be authorised for Year 2 children during the assessment month of May.